aashishvasu/OpenComposite/README.md

 you find a game that does this, please let me know (see below).

 There are several things missing though:
-- Oculus Touch models are not present.
+- Hand controller models are not present.
 Some games (eg, *Skyrim*) will use their own models in this case.
 For other games, you might not see a controller model at all.
 Most games use their own hand models though, rather than displaying a model of your controller.
-- The virtual keyboard does not yet work in OpenGL-, DirectX12- or Vulkan-based games.
-This should only affect DOOM BFG and older versions of Vivecraft however.
+- The virtual keyboard does not yet.

 The games that I can confirm it works with are as follows:
-- Skyrim VR
-- VTOL VR
-- PAYDAY 2 VR

-OpenXR supported games (WMR and Oculus headsets):
 - Assetto Corsa
 - Assetto Corsa Competizione
 - DCS World